How to Set Up a PC for a Web Based HTML5 Exhibition Game

 [HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\EdgeUI] “AllowEdgeSwipe” – set to 0.

-Either way you’ll need to restart the machine for the changes to take effect and you should be able to test afterwards that the edge swipe functions no longer work.
+Either way you’ll need to restart Windows for the changes to take effect and you should be able to test afterwards that the edge swipe functions no longer work.

 Action Center is a new feature built into Windows 10 that allows installed software to deliver mobile-like push notifications, as well as giving easy access to certain Windows settings.
 This can be useful on a standard machine, but these are often clickable (taking the user into the relevant program or settings) and can be distracting.
 For these reasons we need to make sure we disable these notifications, to stop them popping up over our game.
 To do this: